Retired Nurse Sparks Positive Change In Her Neighborhood

-“Now atop our kinship mountain waves this banner from the staff, but the story of the victory, we can never tell the half,” read Pat.
+“Now atop our kinship mountain waves this banner from the staff, but the story of the victory, we can never tell the half,” read Long-San Jose.
 “Never sweeter was our champion, never more aglow, than while playing Grieg’s Concerto on the Amateur Show.”

-The story of victory never ended for Pat, whether she was playing the piano, working as a nurse practitioner, or organizing for her local neighborhood association.
+The story of victory never ended for Long-San Jose, whether she was playing the piano, working as a nurse practitioner, or organizing for her local neighborhood association.

-For most of her life, Pat spent her time taking on several roles in her nursing career.
+For most of her life, Long-San Jose spent her time taking on several roles in her nursing career.
 From supervising clinics, all over Los Angeles, to working home cases out of a registry, and helping patients in critical care.

 At Long Beach Memorial Hospital, she was chosen for a new position managing cases among groups of patients.
 This role presented the opportunity for her to travel around the country as a representative of the hospital meeting prestigious doctors who had written books on cardiology.

 “When you’re a nurse for a really long time, you do get a lot of leadership skills,” says Long-San Jose.
 “I decided, when I went back to be a nurse practitioner, I don’t want to be in management.
 I want to be educating the patient, the family.
 This is where it makes me the happiest.”

 Long-San Jose finished her more than 30-year career at Long Beach MemorialCare just last year.